Statsomat/BayesTwoProp/documents/Introduction.md

     -	Human-readable interpretation in natural language
     -	Downloadable learner-code to reproduce the results
     -	Help for learners and researchers all over the world
+	- 	Open-source (see also slides)

 (Live-Show)

-2. Goal of this course:
+2. Goal:
 	- Is to develop an app for a statistical application treated by Bayes-theory and satisfying the Statsomat philosophy.
  	- The name of the app is "Statsomat/BayesTwoProp"
 	- We will start with a "starting code" which we will extend and develop.
 The "starting code" is the code developed by students during WS21/22.